Chapter 336 — Title

 Buyer's Damages for Nondelivery or Repudiation

-If the buyer does not cover, they can recover the difference between the market price at the time of breach and the …
+If the buyer does not cover, the buyer can recover the difference between the market price at the time the buyer learned …

 336.2-714